briansmith/ring/README.md

 What is *ring*?
 ===============

-*ring* is a simplified version of BoringSSL that has the following features
+*ring* is a simplified version of BoringSSL with C and Rust APIs.
-removed:

-* TLS (libssl)
-* X.509 (crypto/pem, crypto/x509, crypto/x509v3)
-* ASN.1 (crypto/asn1 and crypto/obj)

 *ring* makes OpenSSL's high-quality, high-performance crypto primitives conveniently available to new crypto libraries written in safer (than C)